 And so it goes on.
 And on board the crew succumb to madness, betrayal, religious mania and murder.
 Has the Plongeur left the limits of our world and gone elsewhere?

-Adam Roberts and Mahendra Singh have revisited Jules Verne’s classic SF novel, and together they have come up with a unique vision.
+In collaboration with acclaimed artist Mahendra Singh has revisited Jules Verne’s classic SF novel.
+Together they have come up with a unique vision.

 "Wears a big grin...packed with sly jokes, puns and farcical moments.
 Blending the best of modern and older styles his prose is never less than an a delight.
 There's no one else writing material quite like this."
 4.5 star review